-In the near-infrared (8000 Å $< \lambda < 25.000$ Å) the WFC3/IR has superior throughput and a much larger field of view than the now-defunct NICMOS.
+In the near-infrared (8000 Å $< \lambda < 25{,}000$ Å) the WFC3/IR has superior throughput and a much larger field of view than the now-defunct NICMOS.
 The data obtained with WFC3/IR should be easier to reduce and calibrate due to accurate bias subtraction made possible by the presence of reference pixels.
-WFC3/IR is currently the only option to perform near-infrared observations with HST because NICMOS is not available for observations in Cycle 22.
+WFC3/IR is currently the only option to perform near-infrared observations with HST since NICMOS is no longer available.
 For reference purposes, Table 4.3 provides a comparison between WFC3/IR and three NICMOS channels.